Rajpratik71/sheepdog-wiki/Sheepdog-Design.md

 Sheepdog component.

 * Object storage
-Sheepdog is not general file system.
+Sheepdog is not a general file system.
 The Sheepdog daemons create a distributed object storage system for QEMU (The daemon name of Sheepdog is ''sheep'').
 We can store ''object'' to the storage system.
 A object is flexible-sized data and has a globally unique